-Hypertension is mostly a preventable problem and can be easily prevented with healthy diet, regular dynamic exercise, avoidance of smoking and excess alcohol consumption.
-On the occasion of World Hypertension today, Dr Tilak Suvarna Interventional Cardiologist and Head of Cardiology, Asian Heart Institute talks about this increasingly important public health issue.
+Hypertension is mostly a preventable problem and can easily be prevented with healthy diet, regular dynamic exercise, avoidance of smoking and excess alcohol consumption.
+On the occasion of World Hypertension today, Dr. Tilak Suvarna Interventional Cardiologist and Head of Cardiology, Asian Heart Institute talks about this increasingly important public health issue.

 Hypertension is an increasingly important medical and public health issue.
-As one ages, hypertension becomes almost inevitable.
+As one age, hypertension becomes almost inevitable.
 The prevalence of hypertension increases with advancing age to the point of being 50 percent in people 60–69 years of age and approximately 75 percent in those 70 years of age and older.
-In fact the lifetime risk of developing hypertension is approximately 90 percent for men and women who were non-hypertensive at 55 or 65 years respectively.
+In fact, the lifetime risk of developing hypertension is approximately 90 percent for men and women who were non-hypertensive at 55 or 65 years respectively.

 Hypertension, if untreated or inadequately treated, is associated with an increased risk of having heart disease (heart attack, heart failure), stroke, kidney disease and eye damage.
 High blood pressure is an independent risk factor for heart disease and can increase the risk by 2-3 fold.

 The cardiac complications of hypertension are either due to the increased level of BP per se or due to concomitant atherosclerosis which is aggravated by hypertension.
-Suboptimal BP is responsible for upto 50 percent of ischemic heart disease.
+Suboptimal BP is responsible for up to 50 percent of ischemic heart disease.
 It is estimated that for every 20 mmHg systolic or 10 mmHg diastolic increase in BP, there is a doubling of risk of death from heart disease.

 The relationship between BP and risk of cardiac events is continuous, consistent, and independent of other risk factors.
 The higher the BP, the greater the chance of heart attack and heart failure.
-Hypertension precedes the development of heart failure in approximately 90 percent of patients and increases risk for heart failure by two- to threefold.
-Prompt detection and adequate treatment of hypertension is essential to prevent the disastrous sequelae of untreated hypertension.
+Hypertension precedes the development of heart failure in approximately 90 percent of patients and increases the risk for heart failure by two- to threefold.
+Prompt detection and adequate treatment of hypertension are essential to prevent the disastrous sequelae of untreated hypertension.